Founder and CEO, NDN Group

 Daisy Ho Chiu-fung

-With her late father Stanley Ho’s retirement in the summer of 2018, Daisy Ho has stepped into the chairman’s hot seat at his flagship casino company, SJM Holdings.
+Daughter of the late Stanley Ho, Daisy Ho stepped into the chairman’s hot seat at her father’s flagship casino company, SJM Holdings following his retirement in 2018.
 She is also sister Pansy Ho’s lieutenant at Shun Tak Holdings, serving as Deputy Managing Director of the family’s extensive property, transportation and hotel investments in the enclave.
-Outside Macau, she chairs the Hong Kong Ballet board and advises her Alma mater, University of Toronto.
+Outside Macau, she chairs the Hong Kong Ballet board.

 Pansy Ho Chiu-king

 Chairman, CEO and Director, Shun Tak Holdings Ltd

 Sabrina Ho Chiu-yeng

 Director and CEO, Poly Auction Macau

-The late Stanley Ho and Angela Leong’s daughter, Sabrina Ho, has made a name for herself outside Hong Kong and Macau.
-Her cultural interests extend from Poly Auction Macau and Chiu Yeng Culture – initiatives she founded to promote the arts close to home – to the British Museum and Victoria & Albert Museum in London.
+Stanley Ho and Angela Leong’s daughter Sabrina’s cultural interests extend from Poly Auction Macau and Chiu Yeng Culture – two initiatives she founded to promote the arts close to home – to the British Museum and Victoria & Albert Museum in London.
 In 2018, she became a UNESCO strategic partner to further the International Fund for Cultural Diversity.
-She and fiance Thomas Xin Qilong share a daughter.
+She is married to Thomas Xin Qilong and the couple share one child.

 Linda Ho McAfee

 Director, Fairmont Shipping

 Linda Ho McAfee began her career as a merchant banker in New York before joining her family shipping logistics business in Hong Kong in 1978; she became Fairmont’s Group Director a decade later.
-The Philippines-born Canadian national sits on the Board of Overseers of her MBA Alma mater, Columbia Business School, and is a trustee of the SDYA (Siddha Yoga) Foundation in Hong Kong.
+The Philippines-born Canadian national sits on the Board of Overseers of her MBA alma mater, Columbia Business School, and is a former trustee of the SDYA (Siddha Yoga) Foundation in Hong Kong.

 Charles Ho Tsu-kwok